Nischal-Shrestha-1/POS/README.md

 3. Allowing user to select their current branch in the settings tab.
 4. Allowing user to navigate to different pages using navitation bar.
 5. Allowing user to view and sort locations details in a table view.

+Aniket Ramdam

+1. Allowing the user to add/edit/delete customer details.
+2. Allowing the user to view and filter the customer table data.
+3. Allowing the user to sell the product to the customer without using the POS system.
+4. Allowing the user to view and filter the sold product details in table view.
+5. Allowing the user to update the sold product if needed.